Siri-gh2/Siri-gh2.github.io/_posts/2025-11-21-python-day-2-print-variables-datatypes.md

 print("Hello! to everyone out there") print("Google Colab")

-Python is an interpreted language, which means it executes code line by line.
+Python is an interpreted language, meaning it executes code line by line.

-Case Sensitivity Example
+Case Sensitivity in Python

+Python is case-sensitive.
+print and Print are treated as different identifiers.

+Example:
 print("hello")
 Print("hello")    # Error: Python is case-sensitive